Resource Management Systems Design

 Clickable prototype available

-Selecting customization options opens a bot message prompting the player to customize either the Terrarium Farm or Ice Cream Store.
+Selecting customization options unlocks contextual customization workflows for the Terrarium Farm or Ice Cream Store.

 Terrarium Farm